trueheart78/trueheart78.com/games.md

    * Could not figure out how to get past the forested planet after 2 attempts and over 30 minutes of being lost. :confused:
 1. Need For Speed Heat (XB1) [12.5hr] :green_heart:
    * Forza Horizon 5 scratched the racing itch.
+1. Sable (XSX) [7.0hr] :green_heart: :new: <!-- Sep -->
+   * Felt like I understood the core mechanic.
+   * Didn't find the core gameplay to be very enjoyable.

 <!-- jettisoned:end -->

 <a id='planned-purchases'></a>